chef/community-site/site/content/inspec.md

   header: From the Chef InSpec Blog
   headerTwo:
 contact:
-  header: Wondering how Chef tools might work for your team?
+  header: Wondering how Chef InSpec might work for your team?
   copy: Chef InSpec provides a language for describing security and compliance rules that can be shared between software engineers, operations, and security engineers.
   ctaOne:
     link: https://www.chef.io/products/chef-inspec/